fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

 zero-knowledge fashion.

 .. note:: Merkle-proofs are *not* zero-knowledge proofs, since they
-    require one or two leaf-checksums to be included in the advertised path of hashes.
-In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proof only one leaf-checksum needs be releaved.
+    require one or two leaf checksums to be included in the advertised path of hashes.
+In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proof only one leaf checksum needs be revealed.
-    In other words, Merkle-proofs are zero-knowledge except for the publication of *one* checksum.
+    In other words, Merkle-proofs are zero-knowledge except for the (more or less inessential) disclosure of *one* checksum.

 In Merkle-proof protocols the role of *commitment* belongs to the root-hash of the tree at the moment of proof generation.
 The